Frequently Asked Questions (FAQ)

 Relationship: The child can be your son, daughter, stepson, or stepdaughter, adopted child, grandchild, or eligible foster child.

-Your brother, sister, stepbrother, stepsister (or the child or grandchild of your brother, sister, stepbrother, or stepsister) may also be a qualifying child if you care for the child as if that child were your own. (courtesy of the Nebraska website).
+Your brother, sister, stepbrother, stepsister (or the child or grandchild of your brother, sister, stepbrother, or stepsister) may also be a qualifying child if you care for the child as if that child were your own. (courtesy of the late Nebraska website).
 The current rules limit the child tax credit to children who live with the taxpayer except in cases of divorce, separation, or death.

 Why should I file a US tax return?

-If you and your spouse together earn more than $11,750 (for year 2007) or $8,500 (for tax year 2008) or $3,000 (for tax years 2009 and 2010) or either of you is self-employed or pays social security taxes, you are eligible for additional child tax credit.
+If you and your spouse together earn more than $3,000($2,500 for 2018 returns), (or you have three eligible children and one of you is self-employed and pays social security taxes,) you are apparently eligible for additional child tax credit.

-Example: If you and your spouse earned combined salaries of 168,000 shekels in 2007 and you have four eligible children, you should receive about $4,000 after your return is processed.
+Example: If you and your spouse earned combined salaries of 168,000 shekels in 2018 and you had four eligible children, you should have received about $6,400 additional child tax credit after your return is processed.

 Who are we?
 Should I use a US based accountant?

-We have been preparing US tax returns in Israel for the past 35 years and have many clients who live in the US, in Israel, or who live in both countries.
+We have been preparing US tax returns in Israel for the past 35 years and have many clients who live in the US, in Israel, or who live in other countries.
 Since most of the work is based on information available on computer via email/FAX/mail, we have clients who work or live in other parts of the world.

 The tax laws are complicated to the extent that we have found many clients whose US-based accountants were unaware of many legal intricacies and filed returns which caused our clients to pay large sums (which we were able to recover).